Did You Mean...? Confidence-based Trade-offs in Semantic Parsing: User Correction via DidYouMean

 We consider 3 systems.
 As a baseline, we consider a system that executes everything it predicts (\textbf{accept}); this will result in the highest-possible coverage, but also high risk.
 We can also use MISO's calibrated nature to improve safety outcomes by tuning a sequence-level confidence threshold for rejecting programs (\textbf{tuned}).
 We tune on the full validation set using F1; we explore the range $[0.0,1.0)$ in increments of $0.01$, finding $0.40$ to be optimal.
 Finally, we introduce the \textbf{DidYouMean} system for filtering low-confidence programs.
 For a given utterance, DidYouMean shows the user a paraphrase of the input; the user then decides to accept the parse based on this paraphrase.
 This allows correctly-predicted low-confidence programs to be accepted and executed, while reducing the user load: making a binary choice to accept a paraphrase is a receptive task, while rephrasing an instruction is a more costly productive task.
+Details of DidYouMean's components are given below.

-\textbf{Glossing Model} Since users are typically unfamiliar with formats like Lisp, we need to present the user with a natural language paraphrase -- or \emph{gloss} -- of the candidate parse.
-To train a glossing model, we modify \citet{roy.s.2022}'s seq2seq BenchCLAMP framework: rather than using the user utterance with the previous turn's context $(\mathcal{U}_0, \mathcal{A}_0, \mathcal{U}_1)$ as input and a program $\mathcal{P}$ as output, we take the context and \emph{program} $(\mathcal{U}_0, \mathcal{A}_0, \mathcal{P})$ as the input and user instruction $\mathcal{U}_1$ as the output.
-We use the BART-large architecture \citep{lewis.m.2020}.
+\paragraph{Glossing Model} Since users are typically unfamiliar with formats like Lisp, we need to present the user with a natural language paraphrase -- or \emph{gloss} -- of the candidate parse.
+To train a glossing model, we modify \citet{roy.s.2022}'s seq2seq BenchCLAMP semantic parsing framework: rather than using the user utterance with the previous turn's context $(\mathcal{U}_0, \mathcal{A}_0, \mathcal{U}_1)$ as input and a program $\mathcal{P}$ as output, we take the context and \emph{program} $(\mathcal{U}_0, \mathcal{A}_0, \mathcal{P})$ as the input and user instruction $\mathcal{U}_1$ as the output.
+We use BART-large \citep{lewis.m.2020} and fine-tune it on the SMCalFlow training split.
 See \cref{append:glossing} for model details.